If we ask to imagine a picture of a programmer then what would be your answer? Close your eyes for 30 seconds and think about it…What’s your answer?

 5. You Should Have a Degree to Enter in Programming

-GeeksforGeeks, Khan Academy, Codecademy and alot of website helps in learning to code so its not a rocket science if you don’t have a computer science degree.
+GeeksforGeeks, Khan Academy, Codecademy, and a lot of websites help in learning to code so it is not rocket science if you don’t have a computer science degree.
 A lot of communities like StackOverflow and StackExchange is also available for programmers to find out the solution for coding related problems.
-So anyone can use these resources smartly to enter in programming.
+So anyone can use these resources smartly to enter into programming.

 6. You Need to Memorize All the Syntax

 When newbie programmers look at the thousand lines of code they think that they need to remember all the syntax in a programming language to be proficient.
 This is common misconception beginners have about programming.
 Beginners waste their time in going back to all the lessons multiple times until or unless they don’t memorize all the syntax of a programming language.
 We need to mention that it’s not necessary to remember all the syntax and it’s also impossible to memorize all the syntax of programming language.

 In programming, concepts are more important than syntax and after some experience when you write the same code, again and again, you eventually start getting the syntax at your fingers.
 Once you get the concept, work on projects and take the help of google if you don’t know something.
 When you keep writing code, after some time you realize that your brain automatically starts getting syntax without putting effort to memorize it.
 In programming, you should know where to find the answer and how to use the online resources (StackOverflow, GeeksforGeeks, W3Schools, Mozilla developer network, etc.), libraries, tools, IDEs, text editors to avoid memorizing the things in programming.